yesodweb/yesodweb.com-content/blog/2012/4/announcing-yesod-1-0.md

 ## Why another web framework?

 The main goal of Yesod is to provide robustness.
-We want a web framework that helps you build secure sites and minimize bugs.
+We want a web framework that helps you build secure sites and minimize production bugs.
 In this endeavor, we follow the mantra that the compiler is your ally, *not* your enemy.
 To make this happen, we use Haskell's strong typing to eliminate entire classes of bugs and security holes.
-This applies to everything from creating valid links ([type-safe URLs](http://www.yesodweb.com/book/routing-and-handlers)), avoiding Cross Site Scriping (XSS) attacks, and data marshaling.
+This applies to everything from creating valid links ([type-safe URLs](http://www.yesodweb.com/book/routing-and-handlers)), avoiding Cross Site Scriping (XSS) attacks, and automatic data marshaling.

-Those of you familiar with more commonly used statically typed languages, like Java or C++, may have already decided that you want to stick with a dynamic language.
-In the Haskell world, we hear two complaints about statically typed languages a lot:
+Those familiar with more commonly used statically typed languages, like Java or C++, may have already decided that the extra safety is not worth it.
+Two complaints from traditionaly statically typed languages are:

 * They're just so verbose!
 * I haven't written a single bug that would have been caught by a compiler.